db47h/ragel/README.md

 # ragel-go

-This is a [ragel] based scanner for Go.
+This is a thin wrapper for [ragel] based scanners in Go.
 It takes care of all the boiler plate code, letting the user focus on the ragel state machine definition.

 ## Intro